+CONSENT REQUIRED BEFORE STUDENT PARTICIPATION IN A FEDERALLY FUNDED SURVEY

+The Protection of Pupil Rights Amendment (PPRA) provides parents certain rights regarding participation in surveys, the collection and use of information for marketing purposes, and certain physical exams.
+A parent has the right to consent before a student is required to submit to a survey funded by the U.S. Department of Education that concerns any of the following protected areas:
-CONSENT REQUIRED BEFORE STUDENT PARTICIPATION IN A A student will not be required to participate without parental consent in any survey, analysis, or evaluation-funded in whole or in part by the U.S. Department of Education-that concerns: FEDERALLY FUNDED SURVEY, ANALYSIS, OR EVALUATION Political affiliations or beliefs of the student or the student's parent; Mental or psychological problems of the student or the student's family; Sex behavior or attitudes; Illegal, antisocial, self-incriminating, or demeaning behavior; • Critical appraisals of individuals with whom the student has a close family relationship;

-Relationships privileged under law, such as relationships with lawyers, physicians, and ministers; Religious practices, affiliations, or beliefs of the student or parent; or Income, except when the information is required by law and will be used to determine the student's eligibility to participate in or receive financial assistance under a program.
+- Political affiliations or beliefs of the student or the student's parent; - Mental or psychological problems of the student or the student's family; - Illicit, antisocial, self-incriminating, or demeaning behavior/attitudes; - Critical appraisals of individuals with whom the student has a close family relationship; - Relationships privileged under law, such as relationships with lawyers, physicians, and ministers; - Religious practices, affiliations, or beliefs of the student or parent; or - Income, except when the information is required by law and will be used to determine the student's eligibility to participate in or receive financial assistance under a program.

 A parent can inspect the survey or other instrument and any corresponding instructional materials used in connection with such a survey, analysis, or evaluation.
 [For more information, see policy EF(LEGAL).]

+"OPTING OUT" OF PARTICIPATION IN OTHER TYPES OF SURVEYS OR SCREENINGS AND THE DISCLOSURE OF PERSONAL INFORMATION

+The PPRA gives parents the right to receive notice and an opportunity to opt a student out of:

-"OPTING OUT" OF PARTICIPATION IN OTHER TYPES OF SURVEYS OR SCREENINGS AND THE DISCLOSURE OF PERSONAL INFORMATION As a parent, you have a right to receive notice of and deny permission for your child's participation in: Any survey concerning the private information listed above, regardless of funding.
-School activities involving the collection, disclosure, or use of personal information gathered from your child for the purpose of marketing, selling, or otherwise disclosing that information.
-Note that this does not apply to the collection, disclosure, or use of personal information collected from students for the exclusive purpose of developing, evaluating, or providing educational products or services for, or to, students or educational institutions.
-Any nonemergency, invasive physical examination or screening required as a condition of attendance, administered and scheduled by the school in advance and not necessary to protect the immediate health and safety of the student.
-Exceptions are hearing, vision, or scoliosis screenings, or any physical exam or screening permitted or required under state law.
-[See policies EF and FFAA.]
-As a parent, you may inspect: a survey created by a third party before the survey is administered or distributed to your child.
-Protected information surveys of students and surveys created by a third party; Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and
+- Activities involving the collection, disclosure, or use of personal information gathered from the child for the purpose of marketing, selling, or otherwise disclosing that information to others. - Any nonemergency, invasive physical examination or screening required as a condition of attendance, administered by the school or its agent, and not necessary to protect the immediate health and safety of the student.

+Exceptions are hearing, vision, or spinal screenings, or any physical examination or screening permitted or required under state law.
+[See policies EF and FFAA for more information.]

+As a parent, you may inspect:

+- A survey created by a third party before the survey is administered or distributed to your child. - Protected information surveys of students and surveys created by a third party; - Instruments used to collect personal information from students for any of the above marketing, sales, or other distribution purposes; and - Instructional materials used as part of educational resources.

+The US Department Of Education provides extensive information about the Protection of Pupil Rights Amendment, including a PPRA Complaint Form https://studentprivacy.ed.gov/resources/protection-pupil-rights-amendment-ppra-general-guidance.